mwiley/vagrant-rails/README.md

 ## Using the Foreman gem
 Foreman is a gem that executes your app in the same way it will be when deployed.
 More information is available [here](https://devcenter.heroku.com/articles/procfile#developing-locally-with-foreman).

 Add the Puma gem to your Gemfile.
 This is the webserver that Heroku will use to run your app.
+The Procfile is included.

 ```ruby
 source 'https://rubygems.org'
 ...